harshays/solutions/README.md

 #### solutions
 <hr>
-solutions to Project Euler and competitive programming problems in python and java
+solutions to Project Euler and competitive programming problems in python and C++